YueLiPicasso/intro_ocaml/README.md

 ## OCanren Examples

-The [OCanren_exercises](OCanren_exercises) directory contains several interesting (recreational) mathematical problems solved using OCanren, such as planning for a jeep the strategy to cross a desert, or for a aircraft fleet the way to achieve a ccertain range, or even for a group robbers the way to evenly share their booty !
+The [OCanren_exercises](OCanren_exercises) directory contains several interesting (recreational) mathematical problems solved using OCanren, such as planning for a jeep to cross a desert, or for an aircraft fleet  to achieve a certain range, or even for a group robbers to evenly share their booty !

 ## Other Goodies